-The history of the Matcha found in Skinny Green Co’s Matcha Elixir dates back to the early 600’s.
+The history of the Matcha found in Well&Green's Matcha Elixir dates back to the early 600’s.
 While today we associate Matcha Green Tea with the tea ceremonies popular to Japanese culture, Matcha Green Tea actually originated in the Chinese Tang Dynasty.

 In the early stages of the tea’s existence, the Matcha Green Tea leaves were steamed and then formed into tea bricks to be sold on the tea trade or put into storage.

 This early way of producing Matcha Green Tea is vastly different to how we know Matcha Green Tea to be produced today.
 300 years later in China’s Song Dynasty a new way of preparing the green tea leaves became more popular.
 The Chinese tea drinkers began to grind the green tea leaves into a fine powder, which was then whisked together with warm water; much like the modern Japanese preparation of Matcha Green Tea.